Managing Configuration Comments on IOS XR

 !

-The node PE-TEST-2 correctly receives the advertisement for the network 1.1.1.1/32, as can be verified from PE-TEST-2.
+The node PE-TEST-2 correctly receives the advertisement for the network 1.1.1.1/32.
 The network is advertised by PE-TEST-1 with an OSPF cost of 1.

 RP/0/RP0/CPU0:PE-TEST-2#show ip ospf 1 database router adv-router 10.0.0.1